 You’ll have to hold yourself accountable

-In conclusion – is slow traveling worth it?
+In conclusion – slow traveling is an experience like no other

 Despite the struggles that no one talks about, I still would not trade my life for anything in the world.
 The thing about slow travel is that it changes who you are.
 And change does not come easy.
 Sometimes you need a little stress to grow into who you are supposed to be.
 Why not willingly take on that stress alongside a healthy dose of adventure, exposure to beauty, and opportunities for new experiences?